 Can’t get my brain thinking which way to go and when should I be pressing my foot pedal?

 Focus on which way to go rather than what has been stitched.
 As we let our brain focus on where we should be going, it should guide our hand to move the quilt at it should.
 I often stop if I find myself struggling to move the quilt or things are just in awkward position (your shoulder seem a little tense up etc.).
 Just simply STOP pressing the presser foot pedal and turn the quilt to the easiest direction to quilt to, and continue.
 Don’t forget to breathe!
 If you find yourself holding your breath, (which is common- I still do it!) stop often, breathe and think of which way is the best route to go.
-It’s like driving – while so many things happen simultaneously, if most of the things we do become a routine – we can let our focus be about one thing – the road.Free Motion Quilting on your domestic machine is like driving - the more you put on routine, the… Click To Tweet
+It’s like driving – while so many things happen simultaneously, if most of the things we do become a routine – we can let our focus be about one thing – the road.Free Motion Quilting on your domestic machine is like driving - the more you put on routine, the more you get to focus on the route.
+So keep on practicing!
+Click To Tweet

 How can I get even stitch length while free motion quilting?